Guiding Your Student Toward Getting Involved

 Taking the first steps toward involvement is overwhelming for many students.
 They often don’t know where to start.
 Student Involvement, located in the Student Union, is a clearinghouse for many of the involvement opportunities on campus.
 Professional and student staff are available to connect students with an involvement opportunity that matches a student’s special interests or professional goals.
 These opportunities range from one-time events to lifelong professional connections.

 Mid-term involvement opportunities are for those students who are interested in opportunities that require more time than just a day or two.
-These experiences include leading a student organization, joining a Sport Club, getting involved in Dance Marathon, securing an internship or research assistantship or planning campus wide programs while on the Campus Activities Board.
+These experiences include leading a student organization, joining a Sport Club, getting involved in The campus Dance Marathon, securing an internship or research assistantship or planning campus wide programs while on the Campus Activities Board.

 Long-term involvement opportunities are for those students who are interested in making lifelong connections.
 These experiences include Greek life and professional organizations.